-Major banks often have very tight regulations about who they lend to.
+Major banks often have very tight regulations about whom they lend to.
 Approaching a local bank or credit union can improve your chances of getting financing.
 When you make your appointment, tell them you would like to apply for a loan under the Small Business Administration (SBA).
 The SBA is essentially a micro-loan fund operated by the US Government.
-They supply small braches with up to $50,000 in funding.
+They supply small branches with up to $50,000 in funding.
 Because you have poor credit, they will be analyzing your business plan.
 Some entities will check current cash flow to determine your ability to repay the loan.
 Another option to look into is to check with lenders who participate in the Small Business Lending Fund.
 This is a Government Run Program that has locations in all states.
 The US Treasury Department updates this database a few times a month with new companies.

 Step Four: Consider the Alternatives

 Even if the bank rejects your application, you still have other avenues for small business loans online.
 If you are financing a product, consider advertising it on crowdfunding sites such as Kickstarter.
 Not only can this help build publicity for your product, but the pre-orders you get through the site can be used to finance your operations.